gvegayon/twitterreport/README.md

 twitterreport
 =============

-Out-of-the-box tools for analysis and reporting for twitter
+Out-of-the-box analysis and reporting tools for twitter

 About
 -----

-This package is an exercise to understad a little bit more how does the Twitter API works.
-Several functions allow to use the REST API through the `httr` package.

-While there are some (very neat) R packages focused on twitter (specifically the package `twitteR` and `stramR`), `twitterreport` is centered in analysis and reporting tools.
-This package includes functions to extract mentions/hashtags/urls from text, match names with gender, create networks (currently of mentions), extract twitter accounts from a given url; besides of several twitter API tools using the REST API.
+While there are some (very neat) R packages focused on twitter (namely `twitteR` and `stramR`), `twitterreport` is centered on providing analysis and reporting tools for twitter data.
+The package's current version features:

+-   Access to twitter API
+-   Extracting mentions/hashtags/urls from text (tweets)
+-   Gender tagging by matching user names with gender datasets included in the package (**es** and **en**)
+-   Creating (mentions) networks and visualizing them using D3js
+-   Sentiment analysis (basic, but useful) using lexicons included in the package (again, **es** and **en**)
+-   Creating time series charts of hashtags/users/etc. and visualizing them using D3js
+-   Create wordclouds (after removing stop words and processing the text)

-You can take a look at a live example here <http://www.its.caltech.edu/~gvegayon/twitter/report_example.html> and the source code for this example here <https://github.com/gvegayon/twitterreport/blob/master/vignettes/report_example.Rmd>
+You can take a look at a live example at <http://www.its.caltech.edu/~gvegayon/twitter/report_example.html>, and at the source code of that example at <https://github.com/gvegayon/twitterreport/blob/master/vignettes/report_example.Rmd>

-Some of the functions here were firstly originated in the project *nodoschile.cl*, a Chile based SNA consultancy company.
-You can visit the project <http://nodos.modularity.cl> and the website (part of nodoschile) that motivated `twitterreports` here <http://modularity.cl/presidenciales>.
+Some of the functions here were firstly developed in the project *nodoschile.cl* (no longer running).
+You can visit the project's testimonial website <http://nodos.modularity.cl> and the website (part of nodoschile) that motivated `twitterreports` at <http://modularity.cl/presidenciales>.

 Installation
 ------------